anoma/nspec/docs/arch/node/engines/mempool_worker_behaviour.juvix.md

 #### Explanation

 1. **Initial Request**
-   - A client sends a `MempoolWorkerMsgTransactionRequest` containing:
+   - A client sends a `MempoolWorkerMsg.TransactionRequest` containing:
      - `tx`: The transaction candidate to be ordered and executed.
      - `resubmission`: Optional reference to a previous occurrence (currently unused).
    - The transaction candidate includes its program code and access patterns (what it will read/write).

 2. **Guard Phase** (`transactionRequestGuard`)
-   - Verifies message type is `MempoolWorkerMsgTransactionRequest`.
+   - Verifies message type is `MempoolWorkerMsg.TransactionRequest`.
    - If validation fails, request is rejected.
    - On success, passes control to `transactionRequestActionLabel`.